 My frame was not hidden from you when I was made in the secret place.

-Mr. Nat Hentoff , Jewish pro-life activist, who came across the published reports of experiments in what doctors at Yale-New Haven Hospital called "early death as a management option" for infants "considered to have little or no hope of achieving meaningful 'humanhood.' " He talked with happy handicapped adults whose parents could have killed them but didn't.
-It changed him.
-Read more about Nat Hentoff and his transformation from abortion supporter to outspoken pro-life activist.
+Nat discovered reports of experiments in what doctors at Yale-New Haven Hospital called "early death as a management option" for infants "considered to have little or no hope of achieving meaningful 'humanhood.'
+Nat then interviewed happy handicapped adults whose parents could have killed them but didn't.
+This changed him.